top of page

-Coupon codes and e-commerce promotions are an effective and easy way to attract new customers for young ventures or products.
+Coupon codes and e-commerce promotions are an effective and easy way to attract new customers for any business or product.
 With the help of promoters and referrers, success can be guaranteed.
-But giving away promo codes has its downside: when uncontrolled, chances are, someone will certainly find a loophole to abuse the promotion.
+But giving away promo codes has its downside: when uncontrolled, chances are, someone will undoubtedly find a loophole to abuse the promotion.
 Below, you will find our tips on how to protect yourself against coupon fraud without jeopardizing revenue and valuable customer relationships.

 What is Coupon Fraud?